browserengineering/book/book/forms.md

 able to use the guest book from a real web browser.

 ::: {.further}
-Typically connection handling and request routing is handled by a web framework; this book, for example uses [bottle.py][bottle-py].
+Typically, connection handling and request routing is handled by a web framework; this book, for example uses [bottle.py][bottle-py].
 Frameworks parse requests into convenient data structures, route requests to the right handler, and can also provide tools like HTML